Impact

 Risk and Exploitability

-The CVSS score is not provided, and the EPSS score is unavailable, which suggests limited public exploitation data.
+The CVSS score of 5.3 indicates a medium severity, while the EPSS score of <1% suggests a low probability of public exploitation.
 The vulnerability is not listed in the CISA KEV catalog.
 Based on the description, the likely attack vector is remote: an adversary can send a specially crafted SSH agent request over the network to trigger the panic.
 Until an official fix is released, the exposed library can be exploited to perform a DoS attack against any service that relies on the agent, potentially impacting availability of SSH key authentication services.

 OpenCVE Enrichment